ivykorah/dice_challenge/README.md

 # dice_challenge
-Learning javascript by building the dice challenge
+Learning javascript by building the dice game